From the very start, as a beginner in fishkeeping, I’ve always had my eyes wide open for new compelling swimming pet buddies.

 The Flowerhorn cichlid is a unique cichlid hybrid that immediately draws attention with its bright colors.

-The Flowerhorn is considered the most colorful cichlid fish species.
+The Flowerhorn Cichlid is considered the most colorful cichlid fish species.

 Thanks to their selective breeding these cichlids have a heavily diversified coloration all across their bodies.

-Most Flowerhorns grow up to 12 inches, but some of them can reach up to 16 inches depending on the hybrid species.
+Most Flowerhorn Cichlids grow up to 12 inches, but some of them can reach up to 16 inches depending on the hybrid species.
 Because of their size, they require large tanks.

-If you still want to try a few tank mates with Flowerhorns – you can.
+If you still want to try a few tank mates with Flowerhorn Cichlids – you can.

 There should be enough space and hiding spots because most acceptable tank mates are also territorial.